rakesh2cp/Msd_Test/README.md

 /user/hive/nutrition_data, /user/hive/msd_export_female and /user/hive/msd_export_all

-To run the ETL flow issue the below command where the script is located.
+To run the ETL flow please issue the below command where the script is located.

 sh -x msd_data_populate.sh > msd.log 2>&1